 Lev Manovich.
-Exploring Urban Social Media: Selfiecity and On Broadway.
-Forthcoming in Code and the City, edited by Robert Kitchin and Sung-Yueh Perng.
+Exploring Urban Social Media: Selfiecity and On Broadway in Code and the City, edited by Robert Kitchin and Sung-Yueh Perng.
 Routledge, forthcoming February 2016.

-Adelheid Heftberger. “«Die Verschmelzung von Wissenschaft und Filmchronik».
-Das Potenzial der reduktionslosen Visualisierung am Beispiel von «Das elfte Jahr» und «Der Mann mit der Kamera» von Dziga Vertov.”
+Adelheid Heftberger. «Die Verschmelzung von Wissenschaft und Filmchronik».
+Das Potenzial der reduktionslosen Visualisierung am Beispiel von «Das elfte Jahr» und «Der Mann mit der Kamera» von Dziga Vertov.
 In La visualisation des données en histoire.
-Visualisierung von Daten in der Geschichtswissenschaft , edited by Enrico Natale, Christiane Sibille, Nicolas Chachereau, Patrick Kammerer, and Manuel Hiestand.
-Zürich: Chronos-Verlag, 2015.
+Visualisierung von Daten in der Geschichtswissenschaft, edited by Enrico Natale, Christiane Sibille, Nicolas Chachereau, Patrick Kammerer, and Manuel Hiestand.
+Zürich: Chronos-Verlag, S. 229-263.

 Nadav Hochman and Lev Manovich.
 A View From Above: Exploratory Visualizations of the Thomas Walther Collection, in Object: Photo.
 Modern Photographs 1909–1949: The Thomas Walther Collection.
 Museum of Modern Art (MOMA), website.

 Nadav Hochman, Lev Manovich, and Mehrdad Yazdani.
-On Hyper-Locality: Performances of Place in Social Media, presented at The International AAAI Conference on Weblogs and Social Media (ICWSM 2014).
+On Hyper-Locality: Performances of Place in Social Media, in Proceedings of 2014 International AAAI Conference on Weblogs and Social Media (ICWSM).

 Lev Manovich, Alise Tifentale, Mehrdad Yazdani, and Jay Chow.
 The Exceptional and the Everyday: 144 Hours in Kyiv.
 IEEE Big Data 2014 Conference Proceedings, Washington, DC, 2014.